ruby/ruby/lib/minitest/README.txt

 implementors that need a minimal set of methods to bootstrap a working test suite.
 For example, there is no magic involved for test-case discovery.

+    "Again, I can’t praise enough the idea of a testing/specing framework that I can actually read in full in one sitting!"

+    -- Piotr Szotkowski

 == FEATURES/PROBLEMS: